 Systemic Therapy

-Systemic Therapy is the treatment of cancer using medications.
 Your systemic therapy treatment may also be called chemotherapy or immunotherapy.
-You can be given these medications by mouth, by injection or by intravenous (IV).
-You may be given more than one medication.
-The treatment you are given is based on the type of cancer you have.
-Medications may be given to you at the cancer centre, at a clinic in the community or for you to take at home.
+Treatment medications are given orally (by mouth), injection or intravenous (IV).
+You may receive more than one medication.
+This is based on the type of cancer you have.
+You may receive treatment medications at the cancer centre, a clinic in the community or for you to take at home.
 Each person is different.
-Each cancer and treatment plan can also be different.
+Each cancer and treatment plan may also be different.

 Systemic therapy treatment is given in cycles.
 A cycle has days of treatment and days of rest.
-Days of rest let your body build new healthy cells and regain strength.
+Days of rest allow your body time to build new healthy cells and regain strength.

-Your nurse will talk to you about safety in the Systemic Therapy Suite and at home.
-You can also watch the ‘Safety at Home When You are on Systemic Therapy’ video.
+The nurse will talk to you about safety in the Systemic Therapy Suite and at home.

-Every patient having Systemic Therapy Treatment is given this Fever Card
+Every patient having chemotherapy treatment is given this Fever Card.

-A fever can be a medical emergency when you are having systemic therapy treatment.
+A fever can be a medical emergency when you are having chemotherapy treatment.
 Take this card with you when you go to the Emergency Department (ED) with a fever.
 It is important that you show it to both the ED nurse and the ED doctor.
-One side of the card tells you when to go to Emergency.
+One side of the card tells you when to go to the ED.
 The other side of the card will help the nurse and doctor know how to care for you.

 If you are taking an immunotherapy medication, you will be given this Immunotherapy Card.